bluenviron/mavp2p/README.md

 Args:
   [<endpoints>]  Space-separated list of endpoints.
 At least one
                  endpoint is required.
-Possible endpoints types are:
+Possible endpoints kinds are:

                  udps:listen_ip:port (udp, server mode)